ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 ## Prepare the Executable Code {#prepare-the-executable-code}

-You can get the opcodes by going to Etherscan for the contract, clicking the **Contract** tab and then **Switch of Opcodes View**.
+You can get the opcodes by going to Etherscan for the contract, clicking the **Contract** tab and then **Switch to Opcodes View**.
 You get a view that is one opcode per line.

 ![Opcode View from Etherscan](opcode-view.png)